Japanese Black Pines

 |Foliage color:||Dark Green|

 Japanese Black Pines or simply Black Pines are an interesting, fast-growing pine tree.
 Its irregular growth habit adds character to the landscape.

-The Black Pine is an interesting, fast growing species.
-Irregular growth habit adds character to the landscape.
 Silvery white candles in spring and rich, dark green densely packed needles provide year round beauty.
-An ideal focal point for the Asian garden, whether sculpted into an artistic shape or left in its natural form.
+An ideal focal point or specimen for the Asian garden, whether sculpted into an artistic shape or left in its natural form.